DrieStone/TeslaData-Widget/README.md

 ## Changelog

 v0.6 initial release added to GitHub
 v0.7 added custom bolt icon for charging so I could add a stroke, changed charging color.
 Adjusted 3D styling, added time since last communication with the car.
+v0.8 added color coded snowflake to show if we're heating or cooling.
+Added target temperature to display when preheating/cooling.
+Added charging icon to show when the charger is connected (but not currently charging)